APTC 301. INTRODUCTION TO ROUTING AND SWITCHING. 4 Credits.

 Notes: this class prepares students to take the following exam(s): Interconnecting Cisco Networking Devices, Part 1 (ICND1).

-Pre-requisites: a two year A.A.S or A.A.T Transfer Degree in IT or equivalent or completion of Cisco CCENT exam (within three years of the quarter of the class offering) or permission of instructor.
+Pre-requisites: a two year A.A.S or A.A.T Transfer Degree in IT or equivalent or permission of instructor.

 This course provides students the knowledge and skills related to network fundamentals, LAN switching technologies, routing technologies, infrastructure services and infrastructure maintenance.